CavalcanteLucas/metr/README.md

 - the database volume;
 - and to build the server's containers.

-The server's ontainers have:
+The server's containers have:
 - a Django application that exposes a REST API and an admin panel through port 8000 of the host machine (http://localhost:8000);
 - a PostgreSQL database server that will persist the data;
 - a Redis server that will be used as a message broker for the Celery task queue;
-- and a Celery worker that will be responsible for assynchronously process the requests to generate the reports based on the data sent by the device emulator.
+- and a Celery worker responsible for asynchronously processing the requests to generate the reports based on the data sent by the device emulator.

 To start the containers, run:
 ```